1.1 kg and 5,655 carats: An emerald like no other has been unearthed in Zambia

 The world's largest producer of green stones has unearthed a 5,655-carat emerald crystal at its mines in Zambia.

-The stone, which weighs more than 1.1 kg (almost 2.5 lbs), was found at the Gemfield mines in Kangem, the company said in a statement Monday.
+The stone, which weighs more than 1.1 kg (almost 2.5 lbs), was found at the Gemfield mines in Kagem, the company said in a statement Monday.

 The emerald is being called "Inkalamu," which means "lion" in the local Zambia Bemba language.
 It will be cut into smaller pieces and auctioned in Singapore in November.